-One of my favorite Brussels sprouts preparations is this one I found a couple of years ago at Epicurious.
+One of my favorite Brussels sprouts preparations is this one I found a couple of years ago on Epicurious.
 Last night, I decided to take make a good recipe even better and add some crispy bacon and seared scallops.

-Brussels sprouts are a perfect, hearty, mid-winter vegetable and the seared scallops satisfied our desire to try and eat healthy during the week.
+Brussels sprouts are delicious prepared this way and the seared scallops satisfied our desire to try and eat healthy during the week.
 I don't think my husband ever had a Brussels sprout until we were married.
 I have turned him into a Brussels sprouts lover ;) He enjoyed everything about this dish!

 Good food to satisfy the soul on a stormy winter night.

 Brussels Sprouts Hash with Bacon and Caramelized Shallots

 Based on a Molly Stevens recipe, Bon Appetit, 2007

 Serves 2 -4 (serves two in our home)